 The time stood English proverb, “learning makes a man fit company for himself as well as for others” is definitely true.
-Similarly, the same stands true for an organization and its employees.
-As a result, training turns an employee into a professional, and professional employees are a strong match for their colleagues as well as the organization and its customers.
+The same stands true for an organization and its employees.
+As a result, training turns employees into professionals, and professional employees are a strong match for their colleagues as well as the organization and its customers.

-And to clarify, we do not mean training on how to act professional.
+To clarify, we do not mean training on how to act professional.
 Rather, we mean training on improving an employee’s core abilities.
-And employees well versed with their job functions automatically comes across as professionals.
+Employees well versed with their job functions automatically come across as professionals.
 Why?
 Because their knowledge on the subject matter gives them the confidence of a well-versed, seasoned professional.